 2. Do you have an accountant for taxes?

 An accountant is a great idea anytime you encounter major life changes.
 As a young family, you may have just gotten married or are planning your first child.
-While these milestones are amazing for your family, they bring about their own level of complexities.
+While these milestones are amazing for your family, they bring about their own level of complexity.
 An accountant can help you handle all the new tax changes that accompany these moments.

 3. Have you met with an attorney about a will/family trust?